Wednesday, 30 January 2013

 4. Stir up a batter with the flour and potato water.
 It should resemble slightly-too-thick pancake batter.

-5. Dump this medium into your pot and put the lid on.
+5. Dump this medium into your pot.
+Leave the lid off to welcome passing yeast.

 Within 24 to 48 hours the starter will begin, slowly at first and then with gusto, to bubble and work.
 At full élan it will have a yeasty, fermented smell.